Thanu-Venu/mini-projects/Day-10-Image-Carousel/README.md

-# 🖼️ Image Carousel | Day X of 30-Day Web Dev Challenge
+# 🖼️ Image Carousel | Day 10 of 30-Day Web Dev Challenge

 A modern, responsive, and smooth image carousel built using **HTML, CSS, and JavaScript**.
 This project focuses on animations, DOM manipulation, and user interactivity.